546200350/TikTokUploder/README.md

 The script is easy to use and requires minimal setup.
 Simply provide your TikTok *sessionid* cookie, the video file you wish to upload and the video details, and the script will handle the rest.

 ## Getting Started
-To get started you need to have python3 and node installed.
-If it is not the case you can download it here : https://www.python.org/downloads/ and https://nodejs.org/<br><br>
+To get started you need to have python3.
+If it is not the case you can download it here : https://www.python.org/downloads <br><br>
 You will also need your TikTok ***sessionid* cookie**.
 To get it log in to your TikTok account and on the page https://www.tiktok.com/ press the F12 key on your keyboard then Application > Storage > Cookies and find the value of the *sessionid* cookie.
 You should have something like this: `7a9f3c5d8f6e4b2a1c9d8e7f6a5b4c3d` <br><br>

 ### Installation